 - The algorithm to use for finding the nearest neighbors: The methods differ in their computation time and accuracy.
 The default algorithm is the KD-Tree, which generally has both good computation time and accuracy.
 Linear search is guaranteed to find the true nearest neighbors but has a very high computation cost.
 Choose one of...

 View the Output

-- N anchor: Consists of a table that gives the unique key value and distance to the desired number of near neighbors to each point in the query stream (identified by the unique key for each record in the query stream).
-If the desired number of near neighbors is two, and the unique key field name is ID, then this output data stream will have the fields ID, ID_1 (the unique keys for the closest near neighbor), Dist_1 (the Euclidean distance to the closest near neighbor), ID_2 (the unique key for the second closest near neighbor), and Dist_2 (the Euclidean distance to the second closest near neighbor).
+- N anchor: Consists of a table that gives the unique key value and distance to the desired number of near neighbors to each point in the query stream (identified by the unique key for each record in the query stream.)
+If the desired number of near neighbors is 2, and the unique key field name is ID, then this output data stream has the fields ID, ID_1 (the unique keys for the closest near neighbor), Dist_1 (the Euclidean distance to the closest near neighbor), ID_2 (the unique key for the second closest near neighbor), and Dist_2 (the Euclidean distance to the second closest near neighbor.)